CiscoDevNet/terraform-provider-intersight/website/docs/r/cond_alarm_suppression.html.markdown

 - **Operational Flexibility:** Suppressions can be tailored to specific server maintenance needs, allowing users to focus on critical alerts during maintenance windows.
 ## Argument Reference
 The following arguments are supported:
+* `account`:(HashMap) -(ReadOnly) A reference to a iamAccount resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
+* `alarm_rules`:(Array)
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `operator`:(string) The operator to apply.
+Operators supported are: eq, contains, in.
+  + `property`:(string) The property name keyword to filter on.
+For a list of supported property keywordssee the Intersight Help Center.
+  + `value`:
+                (Array of schema.TypeString) -
 * `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.